A party-line split decided the issue. Twenty-four Senate Democrats supported the bill and all 17 Republicans opposed it.

 Sen. Stuart Ingle, R-Portales, said he had never voted a straight ticket.
 He said he was worried that those who do might not bother to vote on bond issues or proposed constitutional amendments at the bottom of the ballot.

-Morales during a previous hearing rebutted the suggestion that straight-party voting
+Morales during a previous hearing rebutted the suggestion that straight-party voting was a device beneficial to Democrats.

 In the 2010 election, dominated by Republicans, 23 percent of Democrats and 18 percent of Republicans voted a straight ticket.
 Democrats held about a 3-2 registration advantage, so the breakdown of voters using the straight-party method was similar, Morales said.